Sodium Valproate 100mg/ml Solution for Injection or Infusion

 When valproate is administered in monotherapy, studies in children exposed in utero to valproate show that up to 30-40% experience delays in their early development such as talking and walking later, lower intellectual abilities, poor language skills (speaking and understanding) and memory problems.

-Intelligence quotient (IQ) measured in children (age 6) with a history of valproate exposure in utero was on average 7-10 points lower than those children exposed to other anti-epileptics.
-Although the role of confounding factors cannot be excluded, there is evidence in children exposed to valproate that the risk of intellectual impairment may be independent from maternal IQ.
+Intelligence quotient (IQ) measured in children (age 6) with a history of valproate exposure in utero was on average 7-10 points lower than those children exposed to other anti-epileptics during pregnancy.although the role of confounding factors related to intellectual disability cannot be excluded There is evidence in children exposed to valproate that the risk of intellectual impairment may be independent from maternal IQ.

 There are limited data on the long-term outcomes.